 - Year 2 reads.pdf

 - Read Write Inc Home Reading Books - Guide for Parents.pdf

 - Home Storybooks - Guide for Parents - Sept 2020.pdf

 In KS2 we use Accelerated Reader to assess pupils reading ability and give them real books at an appropriate level for their ability in order to help them progress.
-Pupils are provided with a log book for Accelerated Reader (template below) where they record their reading.
+Pupils are provided with a reading record where they record their reading which also details their reading level (we call this a ZPD) and their reading target for the term.
 They also take a quiz in school once they have a read a book, which helps us track their progress and regularity of reading.
 We recommend that children read for 20 minutes a day in both KS1 and KS2.
 Below you will find information on recommended reads for each year and how to support your child with their reading in KS2.